vanillawc/.github/README.md

 ## Resources

 - [Building Web Components with Vanilla Javascript][]: A primer on building vanilla web components by Ali Spittel
-- [Web Components Interoperability Lab][]: Demonstrations of how Web Componets can be integrated with common frameworks
+- [Web Components Interoperability Lab][]: Demonstrations of how Web Components can be integrated with common frameworks
 - [Custom Elements Everywhere][]: Framework compatibility with standard Web Components
 - [Web Components: From Zero to Hero][]: An introduction to writing raw Web Components
 - [WebComponents.org][] - Community resource for finding and learning about Web Components